Photo Credit: photograph by Rawpixel.com for AdobeStock

-Howe is president and senior partner of the Howe & Hutton law firm in Chicago and has been contributing contract advice for readers of Meetings & Conventions for more than 30 years.
-He has been incredibly generous with his time and expertise during the pandemic (click to read his advice on force majeure and cancellation clauses), and will be featured during a new webcast on March 24 at 2 p.m.
-Eastern, "Ask the Attorney: New Legal Issues for Event Planners and Suppliers" (register here).
+Jonathan T. Howe, Esq.Howe, president and senior partner of the Howe & Hutton law firm in Chicago, has been contributing contract advice for readers of Meetings & Conventions for more than 30 years.
+He noted in his acceptance speech that in the history of the Hall of Leaders, he was the first lawyer to make the cut.
+He is more than qualified for the award, as he has been incredibly generous with his time and expertise during the pandemic (click to read his advice on force majeure and cancellation clauses), and was featured during Northstar's March 24 webcast, "Ask the Attorney: New Legal Issues for Event Planners and Suppliers" (find it on demand here).

-The recognition is posthumous for Graham, who was president and CEO of the American Society of Association Executives when he died in January 2020.
-Graham led ASAE for 17 years, from 2003 until his death.
+The recognition was posthumous for Graham, who was president and CEO of the American Society of Association Executives when he died in January 2020.
+His children, John H. Graham V and Kelly Campbell, accepted on his behalf.

-Anita Pires, president, Pires Destinations & Events Intelligence, works out of Coqueiros, Brazil, and actively promotes the meetings industry in Latin America, having once served as director of the Congress Organizers and Allied Organizations of Latin America.
+Anita Pires, president of Pires Destinations & Events Intelligence, accepted her award from Brazil, speaking in Portuguese.
+She was celebrated for promoting the meetings industry in Latin America, and having once served as director of the Congress Organizers and Allied Organizations of Latin America (COCAL).
+She was inducted by COCAL's current president, Elisabeth Tovar, PCO, CMM.

 The EIC, an umbrella association that counts more than 30 meetings industry organizations as members, uses the Hall of Leaders award to recognize those who have had a legacy impact on global business events.
 These inductees join 137 previous honorees.